Search criteria that distinguish the best from the rest

 However, such a system is not without flaws.
 It is contingent on the customer entering the correct information.

-Websites with a tens of thousands of products use heavy-handed filtered search to provide a more refined search experience in the app.
+Websites with tens of thousands of products use heavy-handed filtered search to provide a more refined search experience in the app.
 Domains such as E-commerce, Edtech, and travel are examples.
 Given the thousands of results that match the entered term, it's best to let the user focus on the possibilities that are most directly relevant to their search.

 While some apps allow users to apply filters before using the magnifying glass, others overwhelm them with total results and force them to sort through them.

 Including an auto-complete option in apps that require a lot of data entry, such as conversational apps (like Whatsapp) or lifestyle apps (like Pinterest), is a fantastic idea.
-The One of the ways AI can assist in the development of next-generation apps is through this functionality.
+One of the ways AI can assist in the development of next-generation apps is through this functionality.
 In-app capabilities that register recent searches as part of the search history must be built by the app design agency that develops your app.
 When re-entering a term, the user will see his or her recently entered keywords appear first in the auto-suggest drop-down list.

 Limiting search features in an app could be considered based on design concerns.